Jma353/gdax-tt/docs/pages/gtt_tutorials/gtt_tutorials_arbitrage1.md

 # FX Service

 A little more effort is required to configure the FX Service.
 The Service comprises two sub-components.
-The first, `FXProvider` determines how the exchange rates are obtained, typically via an external service. `YahooFXProvider` and `OpenExchangeProvider` are provided out of the box, which retrieves data from Yahoo finance and [OpenExchangeRates](http://openExchangeRates.org) respectively.
+The first, `FXProvider` determines how the exchange rates are obtained, typically via an external service. `ExchangeRatesAPIProvider` and `OpenExchangeProvider` are provided out of the box, which retrieves data from [ExchangeRatesAPI](https://exchangeratesapi.io/) respectively.
 For crypto pricing, we also provide `coinmarketcap`, which loads prices from [coimarketcap.com](https://coimarketcap.com).

  {% include note.html content="To use OpenExchangeRates, you'll need to supply an API key based on your subscription plan.
 They do offer a free option which will allow you to obtain hourly updates on exchange rates." %}